dennisbartol/Javascript-For-In-For-Of/README.md

     // code block to be executed</br>
 }</code>

-<b>variable:</b> On each iteration, this variable represents the current value of the iterable being looped over.
+<b>variable:</b> On each iteration, this variable represents the current value of the iterable being looped over.</br>
 <b>iterable:</b> This is the object over which the loop iterates.
-It could be an array, string, map, set, or any other iterable object.
+It could be an array, string, map, set, or any other iterable object.</br>

 <b>Here's an example of using for...of loop with an array:</b>
 <code>